PEOPLE

 Aerosol-Climate Feedbacks

-Department of Environmental Science & Bolin Centre, Stockholm University
+Department of Environmental Science and Bolin Centre, Stockholm University

 I am a marine biogeochemist/aerosol physicist and a theme throughout my research career has been the interaction between the surface ocean and the atmosphere.
 More specifically, I am interested in the emission of matter from the oceans, in the form of sea spray aerosols (SSA), and how these aerosols can impact climate and transport pollutants.